Applying for a council or housing association home

 Move to a smaller home - and you could receive up to £2,000

 If you are living on your own in a large property, you may want to move to a smaller home that is cheaper to run and more manageable.
 The cash you get from us could help you buy furnishings for your new home, or pay a removal company.
 Maybe you could consider our sheltered housing, if you are an older person and you would like the support of a Scheme Manager.
+To make your move less stressful, our Under Occupation Officer can help you sort out all the arrangements such as:

 We need to make the best possible use of our council properties because demand is extremely high.
 Homes freed up through our downsizing incentive scheme can be let to families in real need of larger accommodation.